In this explainer, we will learn how to describe the structure of DNA and outline contributions made to its discovery.

 - A T

 The sequence we now obtain, on the complementary DNA strand, is

 The correct option is therefore

-In a double-stranded molecule of DNA, since adenine on one strand can only bind to thymine, this means that the number of adenine bases in the strand must be equal to the number of thymine bases.
+In a double-stranded molecule of DNA, since adenine on one strand can only bind to thymine on the opposite strand, this means that the number of adenine bases in the DNA molecule must be equal to the number of thymine bases.
 In the same way, since guanine can only bind to cytosine, this means that the number of guanine bases must be equal to the number of cytosine bases.
 For example, if a DNA molecule has 20 adenine bases, it will also have 20 thymine bases.
 This is called Chargaff’s rules, and they are useful for the calculation of the percentages of certain bases in a molecule of DNA.